Archive for the ‘South Africa’ Category

 » read article

-New from Wits Press, Visions of Freedom: Havanna, Washington, Pretoria and the Struggle for Southern Africa 1976-1991, by Piero Gleijeses:
+The New York Times eXaminer has shared an excerpt from Visions of Freedom: Havanna, Washington, Pretoria and the Struggle for Southern Africa 1976-1991 by Piero Gleijeses.

 » read article